-- 2 tsp. oil for Air frying or in appe pan
+- 2 tsp. oil for Air frying more for deep frying

-- Then blend the dal in the blender along with ginger and green chillies (if using) without using water.
+- Then coarsely blend the dal in the blender without using water.
 Leave it slightly coarse.
 You definitely do not want a paste.
 So just give a couple of quick blending motions.
-If some of the lentils remain whole, don’t fret.
-As a matter of fact that is desirable.
+If some of the lentils remain whole, don't fret.
+As a matter of fact, that is desirable.

 - Now take out this coarse semi-paste in a container.
-Add finely chopped onion, cilantro, dill and curry leaves with salt to lentil batter.
-Do coarsely pound the cloves and cinnamon (if using) before adding.
+Add finely chopped ginger, chillies, onion, cilantro, dill and curry leaves with salt to lentil batter.
 Add everything together and mix with your hand so that it is uniformly distributed.
 Now make small flat balls using your hands.

 - Use a little oil or water on your palms if the mix sticks though it generally doesn't.